ironijunior/coding-energy-consumption/README.md

 I decided to break the project in 4 modules:
 - `app`: module to run the application, has Spring Boot as dependency in order to manage the beans and start the application.
 - `domain`: module where are the objects that address our business domain.
-The idea is to do not have any dependency of frameworks and libraries, so our business become technology agnostic.
+The idea is to not have any dependency of frameworks and libraries, so our business become technology agnostic.
 - `infrastructure`: module for external dependencies, in this case the database.
 - `web`: module to expose the rest api.